BrandtOgden/Everything-Clubs/USERSTORIES.md

       * When the app opens, the first screen asks the user to sign up or sign in.
       * Users cannot sign up or in without their password, which is typed securely.
       * Executives can arbitrarily manipulate the Firebase backend to modify, add or remove accounts.

+7. **User Story:** *As a user I want a screen to create and join clubs.*

+   **Acceptance Criteria:**
+      * When signed in the option to join a club should be present as well as create a club
+      * Creating a club will give executive permissions to the club owner
+      * Joining a club will give member permissions to person joining.